 Program Officer: Robin Boineau, M.D., M.A.

 Chronic insomnia and chronic pain are overlapping health conditions that impact approximately half of the adult population.
-There is substantial clinical evidence that chronic pain states effect sleep.
+There is substantial clinical evidence that chronic pain states affect sleep.
 Emerging evidence indicates that sleep may more strongly predict the development of chronic pain rather than pain predicting sleep disturbances.
-NCCIH held a workshop,“Contribution of Sleep Disturbances to Chronic Pain,” in May 2014 to explore this dynamic.
+NCCIH held a workshop, “Contribution of Sleep Disturbances to Chronic Pain,” in May 2014 to explore this dynamic.

 The areas discussed during the workshop that need to be addressed in future research include:

-- Treatments that can transition from testing to delivery relatively quickly, are safe and low-cost, and are effective in real-world settings are critically needed; and
+- Treatments that can transition from testing to delivery relatively quickly, are safe and low-cost, and are effective in real-world settings are critically needed.

-- Study design and methodology issues which would enhance future clinical studies.
+- Study design and methodology issues that would enhance future clinical studies.

 Purpose of Proposed Initiative

-Step one is to develop a program announcement which would permit adding supplemental funds to ongoing NIH-funded research in sleep or pain to allow addition of: sleep variables to clinical studies of pain; pain variables to clinical studies of sleep; or fund partnerships to further explore the dynamic of sleep disturbances influencing chronic pain.
-Additional steps are to develop funding mechanisms, with other ICs interested in advancing Sleep-Pain mechanistic research, for mechanistic studies of sleep disturbances and chronic pain.
+Step one is to develop a program announcement that would permit adding supplemental funds to ongoing NIH-funded research in sleep or pain to allow addition of: sleep variables to clinical studies of pain; pain variables to clinical studies of sleep; or funding partnerships to further explore the dynamic of sleep disturbances influencing chronic pain.
+Additional steps are to develop funding mechanisms with other ICs interested in advancing sleep-pain mechanistic research for mechanistic studies of sleep disturbances and chronic pain.
 Finally, we propose a multistage funding announcement for clinical studies of sleep-pain research of natural products, and/or mind-body interventions.

-- Rapid approach to initiate a portfolio in this area by funding initially as supplements to ongoing NIH projects in sleep and/ or pain research with populations identified for that work; and
+- Rapid approach to initiate a portfolio in this area by funding initially as supplements to ongoing NIH projects in sleep and/or pain research with populations identified for that work.

 - Opportunity to build momentum and preliminary data for researchers investigating sleep or pain by adding data collection on sleep/pain variables.